OpenTranslationBible/open-bible/en-GB/16.Nehemiah/md/nehemiah-07.md

 The Levites:

-> the descendants of Jeshua, through Kadmiel, through the line of Hodevah, 74.
+> the line of Jeshua, through Kadmiel, through the line of Hodevah, numbered 74.

 ## Nehemiah 7:44

 The singers:

-> the descendants of Asaph, 148.
+> the line of Asaph, numbered 148.

 ## Nehemiah 7:45

 The gatekeepers:

-> the descendants of
+> the line of
 > Shallum, Ater, Talmon, Akkub,
-> Hatita, and Shobai, 138.
+> Hatita, and Shobai, numbered 138.

 ---